GenomeInfo/2018-02-06-QIMR-Berghofer/_episodes/08-run-quit.md

 keypoints:
 - "`python`, `ipython` and `idle` commands all give an interactive Python shell (REPL)."
 - "Python programs are plain text files."
-- "You can use IDLE for creating and editing Python programs."
+- "You can use IDLE for creating and running Python programs."
 ---
 ## Setup

 *   Obtain an interactive session on the HPC cluster:
     ~~~
     qsub -X -I -q workshop -l walltime=8:00:00 -l ncpus=1 -l mem=1G